Gundam 0079: The War for Earth: Story

 The story broadly follows the futuristic plot of the Mobile Suit Gundam (1979) series by Yoshiyuki Tomino and Hajime Yatate, where the Duchy of Zeon, which includes several space colonies ruled with an iron fist by the Zabi family, rebels against the Terran Federation; At that time, armies mainly used mobile suits, (literally "mobile armor"): humanoid mechas of several meters built en masse.
 At first, the hero, a young civilian, finds himself embroiled in a Zeon attack on the neutral colony Side 7.
 In general panic, he takes control of a prototype mobile suit named Gundam and manages to instinctively pilot it for destroy an enemy and gain space.
 There, he enlisted in a Federation ship named White Base, under the command of Bright Noa.

 The story continues as in the series, with the White Base operating several dangerous missions against Zeon and its elite pilot, Char Aznable, as the player develops newtype (evolved human) talents.
 Several epic battles allow the Federation to gradually regain the upper hand until the final victory, despite heavy losses, including in the entourage of the player.

-Throughout the game, the player therefore adopts the point of view of a unnamed hero which is referred to as "gundam" despite that being the name of the robot mech that is the namesake of the franchise and not the main hero of the original anime (Amuro Ray).
+Throughout the game, the player therefore adopts the point of view of an unnamed hero which is referred to as "gundam" despite that being the name of the robot mech that is the namesake of the franchise and not the main hero of the original anime (Amuro Ray).

 Gameplay

-Gundam 0079: The War for Earth is an interactive movie in which the player operates the Mobile Suit Gundam which offers a first-person view in a 3D environment, the player in the cockpit of his mobile follows.
+Gundam 0079: The War for Earth is an interactive movie in which the player pilots the Mobile Suit Gundam which offers a first-person view in a 3D environment, the player in the cockpit of his mobile follows.
 The game is presented in the form of long interactive cutscenes, requiring the use of the keyboard and the mouse.
 The player is expected to interact and make the right decisions at the right times as the scenario progresses, such as attacking, moving, activating the shield, or making strategic choices.
 Decision-making usually needs to be done quickly in order to complete the missions and continue the game; however, it is possible to increase the reaction time required.

 The interface consists of four elements: the view from the cockpit, two monitors (filming blind spots) and a damage indicator, all appearing at the same time on the game screen.